NOTICE: TRAINING CLASS INFORMATION LISTED ABOVE IS SUBJECT-TO-CHANGE AT ANY TIME WITHOUT PRIOR NOTICE.

 “Survival Tactics for the Undercover Officer: Restraint Defeat, SERE, and CQC” by: Tzviel “BK” Blankchtein and Yossi Purec (Masada Tactical)

 This course is beneficial to both undercover and uniformed officers.
-This class, divided into two blocks of instruction, is designed to fill the gap between the trudgen’s tactical/operational needs of the officer and the theory of UC work.
-The class will prepare you to deal with the consequences of an operation “going south”.
+This class, divided into two blocks of tactical instruction, is designed to fill the gap between the trudgen’s tactical/operational needs of the officer and the theory of UC work.
+The tactical instruction class will prepare you to deal with the consequences of an operation “going south”.
 Block 1: Defensive Tactics in a confined environment, such as a vehicle, when space and force escalation options are limited.
 Includes scenario-based drills.
 Block 2: SERE (Survival, Escape, Resistance, and Evasion) when compromised, including defeating restraints abduction attempts.

 “Combat Mindset and Critical Thinking” by: Chris “CJ” Caracci (Former US Navy SEAL)